JoaoCostaIFG/dotfiles/scripts/README.md

 - `Esc/Q` for quit.
 - Eat the @ signs (apples)
 - Don't eat the # (walls) or yourself.

-## st-float

-Spawns an instance of the st terminal with a fixed geometry and name:

-- Class: $TERM
-- Instance: st-float
-- Position: 180x40
-- X-offset: 300
-- Y-offset: 16

-Depends on: xdotool, and xwininfo.

 ## sxiv_folder